Class Lectures and Reading Assignments

 Here is a zip file containing several pictures (and a couple of programs) illustrating perspective and parallel projection.

-Here are several online demonstration programs of perspective and orthographic projection and the computer graphics camera.
+Here are several online demonstration programs of projections and the computer graphics camera.

 For next week, read the section about the viewport transformation and the pixel-plane in Readme_r1.txt from renderer_1.zip.